 Probably because there aren’t as many professional brass players as there are guitarists/ bass and keyboard players, which are a dime a dozen in comparison.

-Some bands might be more soul/ swing or motown orientated too.
+Keep in mind when booking your brass wedding band that some bands might be more soul/ swing or motown orientated.
 But it all depends on what you’re looking for and where your musical tastes lie.

 It’s worth considering that you may pay more for a wedding band with brass compared to your standard band, but you’ll notice where the extra cash has gone in the form of entertainment value and in a full beautiful sound that’s unmistakable, and good brass wedding bands tend to be anything but standard.